PrinceCuet77/React-mastary/README.md

 - **Component composition:** building complex user interfaces by combining and nesting smaller, reusable components together.
 - this approach allows developers to create modular, maintainable and scalable code.
-- Each component focuses on a specific functionality or view and they can be composed togetherto form the complete UI.
+- Each component focuses on a specific functionality or view and they can be composed together to form the complete UI.

 - In `ExpenseItem.js` file -